-What Removing My Acrylic Nails Taught Me About Self Care
+What Removing My Acrylic Nails Taught Me

 It was only in the past couple of years that I became obsessed with wearing acrylic nails.
 I love everything about them, from waking up and feeling instantly glamorous, to the compliments I receive, to my ability to spear food on the end of a finger, to pretending to be a witch.
 Basically all the usual things that come to mind when you think of sporting acrylics.